udaiveer-singh/udaiveer-singh/README.md

 - 💞️ I’m looking to collaborate on real-life projects
 - 📫 How to reach me LinkedIn
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i sees each phase of day sunrise sunset moonrise moonset
+- ⚡ Fun fact: getback to work no time pass

 <!---
 udaiveer-singh/udaiveer-singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.